Young Love (TV series)

 Young Love is an American animated sitcom created by Matthew A. Cherry, based on the 2019 short film Hair Love.
-It premiered on Max on September 21, 2023 and ended on October 19, 2023 with 12 episodes.
+It premiered on Max on September 21, 2023, and ended on October 19, 2023, with 12 episodes.

 Plot

-Taken after the events of Hair Love, parents Angela & Stephen Love and their daughter Zuri live in the West Side of Chicago.
+Taken after the events of Hair Love, parents Angela Young and Stephen Love and their daughter Zuri live in the West Side of Chicago.
 Angela works as a hair stylist at a salon.
 Stephen works as an electronic musician who collaborates with famous artists.
 Zuri Young Love is a funny and happy-go-lucky kid who loves her parents, her grandparents, Gigi & Russell Young, and especially her cat, Rocky.